dylaan1/CasinoSimulations-Blackjack/README.md

 - **Strategy plug-ins**: point to any JSON basic strategy file; each defines `hard`, `soft`, and `pair` tables mapping player totals and dealer up-cards to actions.

-- **Data output**: bankroll history, final summaries, and card distributions stored in SQLite for downstream analysis (e.g., with the included R script).
+- **Data output**: bankroll history, final summaries, and card distributions stored in SQLite for downstream analysis.
+A built-in Matplotlib plot visualizes bankroll progression for each trial.

 - **Test mode**: run simulations without saving results to permanent tables to perform dry runs.
 Toggle via the GUI settings or the `--test-mode` CLI flag.